orthanc-mirrors/orthanc-book/Sphinx/source/developers/creating-plugins.rst

-A plugin takes the form of a shared library (``.DLL`` under Windows, ``.so`` under GNU/Linux, ``.dylib`` under Apple OS X...) that uses the `ABI of the C language
+A plugin takes the form of a shared library (``.DLL`` under Windows, ``.so`` under GNU/Linux, ``.dylib`` under Apple OS X...) that uses the `FFI of the C language
 <https://en.wikipedia.org/wiki/Application_binary_interface>`__ to
 declare 4 public functions/symbols: